mirsaeedi/azure-api-management-devops-resource-kit/README.md

 ## Variables

 In practice, a great degree of customization and flexibility is required to cover a wide range of deployment scenarios.
-Global and Local variables can be define to customize the yml file and policies according to requirements imposed by environment or other conditions.
+Global and Local variables can be defined to customize the yml file and policies according to requirements imposed by environment or other conditions.

 The following yml sample shows how we can have a customizeable deployment definition by replacing raw values with a user-defined variable.